htatarian/Dairy-Application/README.md

 # Dairy-Application
-Command based dairy application using JAVA
+Command based dairy application using JAVA built in 2012